jbcodeforce/yarfba/docs/infra/networking.md

 **Figure 19: Public and private ELBs**

-For certain needs, it also supports stickness cookie to route to the same EC2 instance.
+For certain needs, it also supports stickiness cookie to route to the same EC2 instance.
 ELB has security group defined for HTTP and HTTPS traffic coming from the internet, and the EC2 security group defines HTTP traffic to the ELB only.

 ### Four types of ELB supported